purescript/documentation/guides/Getting-Started.md

 published: 2016-05-24
 ---

 Welcome to the PureScript community blog!
-In this first post, I'm going to walk through the basics of getting set up to use the PureScript compiler `psc`, and its interactive mode `psci`.
+In this first post, I'm going to walk through the basics of getting set up to use the PureScript compiler `purs`, and its interactive mode `purs repl`.

-I'll start with the installation of the compiler and Pulp build tool, and then go through the basic usage of `psci`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).
+I'll start with the installation of the compiler and Pulp build tool, and then go through the basic usage of `purs repl`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).

 #### Installing the Compiler

 You'll need [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) and to be [able to install global packages](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-1-change-the-permission-to-npm-s-default-directory) to proceed.

-The Purescript compiler (`psc`) can be installed with npm:
+The Purescript compiler (`purs`) can be installed with npm:

     npm install -g purescript

 (It can also be installed from [Hackage](http://hackage.haskell.org/package/purescript), or by downloading the latest [binary bundle](https://github.com/purescript/purescript/releases) for your OS.
-If you do so, make sure the `psc` executable is on your `$PATH`.)
+If you do so, make sure the `purs` executable is on your `$PATH`.)

 #### Setting up the Development Environment